ninja-labs-tech/verify-pdf/README.md

 * authenticity: Indicates if the validity of the certificate chain and the root CA.
 * integrity: Indicates if the pdf has been tampered with or not.
 * expired: Indicates if any of the certificates has expired.
-* meta: Object containing the certificates details and signatureMeta (Reason, ContactInfo and Location).
+* meta: Object containing the certificates details and signatureMeta (Reason, ContactInfo, Location and Name).

 ## Certificates